-Unlike monitoring which only tells you what’s not working, observability reveals why and can even help with the solution.
+Unlike monitoring which only tells you what’s not working, observability provides proactive, actionable, and correlated insights into the full application stack.

 Imagine the following scenario for an online retailer: During a holiday weekend, the retailer sees a dramatic spike in site visitors after heavily promoting a sales event.
 On Tuesday morning, the sales and marketing teams meet to review the results.
 To everyone’s surprise, the spike in traffic resulted in very few sales.
 Interestingly, the report shows that many site visitors were deep into the sales process before abandoning their carts.
 For the rest of the week, the staff proposes several theories regarding why visitors didn’t complete their purchases.

-Observability: delivering a new operating model for hybrid cloud
+Observability: delivering a new operating model for optimized digital experience

 Even digitally resistant businesses realize the customers they serve are incredibly digital-savvy.
 They’re well versed in sourcing much of their information across product reviews, price comparisons and product quality through mobile apps or web mediums.
 In addition, some businesses have launched augmented-reality-based solutions to show customers what’s possible before they even get it in their hands.
 All this ties back to the need for a solid digital foundation to launch innovation from, and that’s where the need for observability comes in.

-The term observability refers to the ability to infer the internal state of a system based on its external outputs.
-For example, one can understand the internal state of a software system based on its telemetry, which can be classified into logs, metrics, events and traces.
+The term observability refers to the ability to correlate application performance with underlying IT infrastructure.
+For example, one can understand the internal state of an application based on its telemetry, which can be classified into logs, metrics, events and traces.

-Unlike mere monitoring, observability aggregates these multiple sources and types of telemetry data, enabling admins to better understand how a software system works and detect unusual change points more quickly.
+Unlike mere monitoring, observability aggregates these multiple sources and types of telemetry data, correlating that data and generating actionable insights.

 Recalling the example shared earlier of the online retailer, adopting an observability platform could have eliminated the after-the-fact guesswork the team went through trying to determine the problem.
-Further, it could have alerted the team during the weekend sales event, so the admin could see, for instance, that the discounted price wasn’t being applied correctly, and they could quickly fix the problem.
+Further, it could have provided insights into every step of the customer journey on the retailer website, for instance, user demand surges and lack of infrastructure resources issue could have been avoided.

-With recent advancements in artificial intelligence (AI) and machine learning (ML), observability solutions can help organizations get to the root cause of IT problems.
-These technologies don’t just analyze a single software system—they analyze all interconnected systems and services, eliminating finger-pointing among teams.
+With recent advancements in artificial intelligence (AI) and machine learning (ML), observability solutions can help businesses get to the root cause of IT problems.
+Observability don’t just analyze a single software system—it correlates all interconnected systems and services, eliminating finger-pointing among teams.

 Observability addresses that struggle and ends the blame game by helping people work together as a team to trace problems to their root cause and fix them more quickly.